 |

-The Scots Of The Davis
+The Scots Of The Davis Gas

-Gas Stove Company (1983) This song tells the
+Stove Company (1983) This

-the strange things that were supposed to go on there.
+all the strange things that were supposed to go on there.
 Song Printed in

 Bedfordshire County Life Magazine Issues 9 and 36 |